yummyhopper/gsod_temperature_dashboard/README.md

-# GSOD Global Temperature Dashboard with Looker Studio and BigQuery
+# GSOD Dashboard with Looker Studio and BigQuery

 For this project I